frequently asked questions.

 Why is styling and staging the room important?

-You need your photos to stand out – it’s about the little details that will make your space different to the rest.
-Home staging and styling is about creating a lifestyle that your clients want to step into.
-Great interior design photography will then tell a visual story that will captivate your clients – I explain all about the process here.
+You need your photos to stand out – the little details will make your space different from the rest.
+Home staging and styling are about creating a lifestyle that your clients want to step into.
+Great interior design photography will then tell a visual story that will captivate your clients – I explain the process here.

 Do you travel for photoshoots?